NASA, SpaceX aim for March test of 1st new astronaut capsule

 CAPE CANAVERAL, Fla.
-(AP) — NASA and SpaceX are now aiming for a March debut of the first commercial crew capsule.
+(AP) — NASA and SpaceX are now aiming for a March debut of the first capsule from a private company designed to fly astronauts to the International Space Station.

-No one will be on board for the crew Dragon’s inaugural test flight to the International Space Station.
+No one will be on board for the crew Dragon’s inaugural test flight to the orbiting outpost.

 Officials on Wednesday set March 2 as the latest launch date.
-If the demo goes well, two NASA astronauts will take a test flight in July.
+If the demo goes well, two NASA astronauts will take a test flight in July aboard the SpaceX capsule.

 It would be the first launch of U.S. astronauts into orbit, from U.S. soil, since NASA’s shuttle program ended in 2011.
+President Donald Trump mentioned the upcoming milestone in Tuesday night’s State of the Union address.

 Most Read Nation & World Stories